Efficient sampling of non log-concave posterior distributions with mixture of noises: Proposed MCMC sampler

 In absence of an exploitable gradient-Lipschitz regularity of the log-posterior $g$ in \eqref{eq:neglog_posterior}, a preconditioned MALA equipped with RMSProp~\cite{rmsprop} is introduced to perform an efficient local exploration of the posterior distribution.
 To simplify notations, we temporarily use the vector version of $\paramfull$ in lexicographic order so that $\paramfull \in \R^{ND}$.
 Metropolis-Hastings~(MH)~\cite{metropolis_equation_1953,hastings_monte_1970} is arguably the most famous MCMC algorithm.
 At each step $t$, a candidate $\paramfull_c^{(t)}$ is sampled from a proposal distribution $q(\paramfull_c^{(t)} \vert \paramfull^{(t-1)})$ that is accepted with probability

-The random walk proposal is often used but does not scale up well due to its blind nature~\cite{pereyra_survey_2015}.
+The random walk proposal is often used but does not scale up well due to its blind nature~\cite{pereyra_survey_2016}.
 Hamiltonian Monte Carlo~(HMC)~\cite{brooks_mcmc_2011} and Metropolis Adjusted Langevin Algorithm~(MALA)~\cite{roberts_langevin_2002} both exploit gradient information.
-They propose larger steps than the random walk with higher acceptance probability, which favors scaling up~\cite{pereyra_survey_2015}.
+MALA is defined as a discretized Langevin diffusion process with an accept-reject step, while HMC relies on Hamiltonian dynamics and auxiliary variables.
+Both propose larger steps than the random walk with high acceptance probability, which favors scaling up~\cite{pereyra_survey_2016}.
 They both rely on a step size inversely proportional to the Lipschitz constant of $\nabla g$, if it exists.
 Here the forward model $\approxf{}$ covers several decades so that this Lipschitz constant is potentially very large or even infinite.
 Therefore, MALA and HMC will typically fail to efficiently explore the parameter space of a posterior distribution such as~\eqref{eq:posterior}.

 A transition kernel that handles such situations relies on extensions of HMC and MALA to Riemannian manifolds~\cite{girolami_riemann_2011}.
 The MALA extension is favored over its HMC counterpart as MALA yields faster individual iterations and requires less parameter tuning.
 Moreover, Riemannian manifolds MALA was improved in~\cite{xifara_langevin_2014}, resulting in the so-called position dependent MALA (PMALA) kernel.
 It permits exploiting local information geometry thanks to a position dependent preconditioner.
 We propose to use the RMSProp preconditioner~\cite{rmsprop} that was initially defined in the deep learning literature for fast neural networks training.
 In the absence of exploitable Lipschitz constant, it adaptively estimates a local variance of the gradient $\nabla g$ by keeping memory of former proposals $\paramfull^{(t)}_c$.
 At each step $t$, it updates a surrogate gradient variance vector $\velocity^{(t)} \in \R^{ND}$ such that for all $i \in [\![1, ND]\!]$,